Rhymenoceros/cloud_project/README.md

      `python run.py "ml-B3DNCK5KPUT" "batch/banking-batch.csv" "cits5503-21328536"`

 All models and predcition batches are aussumed to have the same schema as in the schemas folder.
-If you want to try a datasource with a different schema you must edit the schema file
+If you want to try a datasource with a different schema you must edit the schema file.

 ##References
 Accessing s3 objects with code